-First speak to your child’s teacher and share your concerns, and following this you may need to speak to Mrs Ridall the SENDCo, and or Head of School Mrs Berry.
+First speak to your child’s teacher and share your concerns, and following this you may need to speak to Mr Bentley the SENDCo, and or Headteachers of School Mrs Berry or Mrs Measham.

 You may also wish to contact SENDIASS (parents' support line) or the SEN team at Suffolk County Council.

 What should I do if I wish to complain?

 If you wish to complain about SEND provision at St Mary's, please seek advice from the Heads of School and refer to the Complaints Policy.